dvirmoyal/libra-project/ README-VAULT.md

 1. The Kubernetes pod is configured with Vault Agent Injector annotations in the deployment.
 2. The Vault Agent injects the secrets into the pod at `/vault/secrets/db-creds`.
 3. During initialization, the application checks for the existence of this file.
-4. If the file exists, the application loads the environment variables from it.
+4. If the file exists, the application reads the environment variables from it and sets them in the application's environment.
 5. These environment variables override any defaults or settings in the configuration file.

 ### Relevant Code